 Immediate Effects on the Body

-When users eat or snort cocaine, the drug passes through the digestive system first.
+When cocaine users eat or snort it, the stimulant drug passes through the digestive system first.
 This process slows down the rate of absorption, which means the effects won’t be felt immediately.
 When users eat cocaine, it can take around 30 minutes to an hour before they start feeling the effects.
 Ingesting cocaine orally also produces a milder high as the drug is absorbed into the bloodstream gradually.
 Due to the slower metabolism and absorption, the high can last up to four hours.

 Symptoms and Signs of Cocaine Intoxication